 Understanding Break-Even Analysis

-Break-even analysis tells you exactly how many units you must sell โ or how much revenue you must generate โ to cover all your costs.
+Break-even analysis tells you exactly how many units you may want to sell — or how much revenue you may want to generate — to cover all your costs.
 It's one of the most fundamental tools in business finance.

 The Break-Even Formula